rancher/elemental/docs/installation.md

 ## Installation Configuration

-The installation process is driven by a config file.
+The installation process is driven by a single config file.
 The configuration file contains the installation directives and the OEM configuration for the image.

 The installation configuration should be hosted on an HTTP or TFTP server.
 A simple approach is to use a